meet-projects/Y1-Summer-Labs/01. Intro Lab/README.md

 ![The test tab](https://gcdnb.pbrd.co/images/uLZ6GGpKBv09.png)

  -->

+ # Submitting your work

- 5. The submit form
+ ### The submit form
 - Once you've followed all the steps in a lab, go to the Master link.
 - Click on the submission link for this lab.
 - In the survey, copy your replit lab url, and copy it in the right place.
 - Only submit if you are *confident* you have finished your lab--if you have any questions, ask a TA or Instructor!
 <!--

 5. The submit button